bourbonut/plotynium/README.md

 # Plotynium

-Plotynium is a library for creating static visuaalizations in Python influenced by [Observable Plot](https://observablehq.com/plot/).
+Plotynium is a *Data Visualization* framework for Python, inspired by  [Observable Plot](https://observablehq.com/plot/).

 ## Installation